Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: 0+1D boundaries and domain walls with abelian onsite symmetry

 As the equivariantization technique introduced in section \ref{section:G_symmetry} has nothing to do with dimensions, we can view the underlying categories of these boundary phases as a $0$d topological orders imposed with symmetries.
-Unlike the bulk ones, where the symmetry $G$ spontaneously broken, here on a boundary, $G$ explicitly breaks to the subgroup $H_b$.
-As a consequence, the category of symmetric boundary conditions should be an $H_b$-equivariantization of the category of boundary conditions without symmetry.
+Since $G$ explicitly breaks to the subgroup $H_b$ on the boundary, the category of symmetric boundary conditions should be an $H_b$-equivariantization of the category of boundary conditions without symmetry.

-Following a similar procedure in section \ref{section:enriched_category}, we first view \eqref{general_bdy_Hamiltonian} as systems without symmetry.
-By ignoring the symmetry, the topological skeleton of the fine tuned bulk is $\fun(\vect_{G/H_a},\vect_{G/H_a})$, as illustrated in section \ref{section:general_cases}.
-There are $n \coloneqq \lvert G \rvert / \lvert H_a \rvert$ topological sectors of states $\{\mathcal T'_{x}\}_{x \in G/H_a}$ in the bulk.
-Then the category of boundaries (without symmetry) of the fine tuned bulk is given by the category $\vect_{G/H_a}$.
-If we choose the boundary on the left side of $\fun(\vect_{G/H_a}, \vect_{G/H_a})$, we have the following fusion rules,
+Following a similar procedure in section \ref{section:enriched_category}, we first view equation \eqref{general_bdy_Hamiltonian} as systems without symmetry.
+By ignoring the symmetry, the topological skeleton of the fine tuned bulk is $\Fun(\vect_{G/H},\vect_{G/H})$, as illustrated in section \ref{section:general_cases}.
+There are $n \coloneqq \lvert G \rvert / \lvert H \rvert$ topological sectors of states $\{\mathcal T'_{x}\}_{x \in G/H}$ in the boundary.
+Then the category of boundary conditions (without symmetry) of the fine tuned bulk is given by the category $\vect_{G/H}$.
+If we choose the boundary on the left side (the right side is similar) of $\Fun(\vect_{G/H}, \vect_{G/H})$, we have the following fusion rules,